ConicuConsulting/OpenEye/README.md

 License

 This project is licensed under the MIT License, with restrictions around modifying the core functionality of the platform to ensure it remains a trusted source for governmental information.
 See the LICENSE file for more details.

-Final Thoughts

-By integrating Slapp’s trusted cloud architecture with open-source collaboration, the Global Government Transparency Tool is designed to be a world-class platform for transparency.
-We believe this project will not only provide access